Manquia/Distillery/Control.md

 **Example**: A variable may be declared as a **global** in which case its lifetime matches the program.
 A global variable is created/allocated on program startup and destroyed/cleaned up when the program terminates.
 ```
-// To declare a global variable, programming languages often either use a keyword like static or global or they are located outside of a function or object scope.
+// To declare a global variable, programming languages often either use a keyword
+// like 'static', 'global', or they are located outside of a function or object scope.

 // declare 'g_myGlobalVar' as a global variable in the global namespace.
 static int g_myGlobalVar = 0;

-struct Penguin`2
+struct Penguin
+{
+  // Declare 'g_cuteFactor' as a global variable inside Penguin struct's namespace.
+  static int g_cuteFactor = 0;
+}

+void main()
+{
-  // Declare a global variable inside 'DoThing' function.
+  // Declare 'g_secondsRun' as a global variable inside 'main' function.
-  static int g_Thingy = 0;
+  static int g_secondsRun = 0;

   // Example of accessing global variables
   g_myGlobalVar += 1;
   Penguin::g_cuteFactor += 1;
-  g_Thingy += 1;
+  g_secondsRun += 1;
 }
 ```
-* The 'g_' prefix is not required, but it is often good practice because global variables can be accessed from everywhere so its a warning to be careful.
+* The 'g_' prefix is not required, but it is often good practice to remind programmers.
+This is because global variables can be accessed from anywhere and match the program's lifespan.

 **Example**: Declaring a **member** variable in an object/class's scope bind's the variable's lifetime with that of the object.
 The object or type may be a local variable on the **stack**, memory in the **heap**, or a **global** variable.